- Cancer Information

 - Aim to finish any high-priority work before you start treatment.

 - Think about other ways to do your job.
 Could you travel less for work?
 Could you work from home more?
-Would it be practical to use technologies such as smart phones and the internet instead of meeting face-to-face?
+Would it be practical to use technologies such as smartphones and video calls instead of having face-to-face meetings?
 If you ship merchandise, could a fulfilment house handle this temporarily?

 - Check any existing insurance policies for entitlements and let your insurance company know about changes to your work situation.